Technical

 G-Vectoring Control Plus

-The 2024 Mazda3 features G-Vectoring Control Plus (GVC Plus).
-A world first, GVC varies engine torque to optimise the vertical load on each wheel to improve handling and comfort, GVC Plus takes this a step further by using the brakes to add direct yaw control.
+The 2025 Mazda3 features G-Vectoring Control Plus (GVC Plus).
+GVC varies engine torque to optimise the vertical load on each wheel to improve handling and comfort, GVC Plus takes this a step further by using the brakes to add direct yaw control.
 Delivering smooth transitions between yaw, roll and pitch, GVC Plus improves the cars ability to accurately track steering movements and crisply exit corners.
 GVC Plus also improves stability at speed and reduces driver fatigue by minimising the need for small steering adjustments on undulating surfaces.

 Body

 The first car to feature Mazda’s latest Skyactiv-Vehicle Architecture, the Mazda3’s body delivers a winning combination of rigidity and weight saving.
 More than 60 per cent of the body is high-tensile steel.
 Of that, use of ultra-high-tensile steel has been increased from three per cent in the outgoing car to 30 per cent in the updated model.
-The use of ultra-high-tensile steel delivers increased strength in areas crucial for passive safety, while at the same time contributing to weight saving.
+The use of ultra-high-tensile steel delivers increased strength in areas crucial for passive safety, while at the same time contributing to weight saving

 e-Skyactiv X